 Hue was my least favourite place in Vietnam during my travels, but I think that would have been completely different had events played out differently during the day!

-The plane trip to Hue was fine, security was quick and short, we were swiftly shuttled out to the plane (the plane next to us had engine propellors that looked like they belonged on a desk fan – glad that wasn’t our plane!), and I ended up having a whole row to myself!
-I didn’t even lie down, I certainly didn’t take advantage of that situation!
+The plane trip to Hue was fine, security was quick and short, we were swiftly shuttled out to the plane (the plane next to us had engine propellors that looked like they belonged on a desk fan – I was glad that it wasn’t our plane!), and I ended up having a whole row to myself!
+Mistakenly, I didn’t even lie down, so, I certainly didn’t take advantage of that situation!

-One of the guys from my hostel was on the same plane as me, so we took the shuttle straight form the airport (50,000 dong) in to Hue centre and sat for a coffee as we contemplated our next move.
-We ended booking a place relatively close to everything but it was too early to check in so they put our bags away so that we could explore Hue.
+One of the guys from the hostel in Hanoi was on the same plane as me, so we took the shuttle straight form the airport (50,000 dong) in to Hue centre and sat for a coffee as we contemplated our next move.
+We ended booking a place relatively close to everything, Homeland Hotel, but it was too early to check in so they put our bags away so that we could explore Hue.

 Getting around, or lack of it….

-We decided to rent bikes so that we could see everything in one day (Hue is known for it´s vast amount of temples and pagodas).
+We decided to rent bikes so that we could see everything in one day (Hue is known for it´s vast amount of beautiful temples and pagodas, and the stunning Imperial City).
 This was the beginning of our misfortune.
 It took a while for my new pal to be happy with the bike he was given, and after a few changes we were finally off to fill up petrol.
-After this, we went to pick up a few friends I had met during my Halong Bay tour.
+Once our tanks were full, we picked up a few friends I had met during my Halong Bay tour.
 This was the beginning of our misfortune….

 **The hotel used an external bike company, and I completely realise that everything that happened wasn’t the hotel´s fault!

-The hotel said someone from the bike company would be with us in 5 minutes to see if they could fix it.
-After a while of insisting it couldn’t be fixed (unless they changed the tire on the side of the road!) they brought a bike I could swap with them.
+They said someone from the bike company would be with us in 5 minutes to see if they could fix it.
+After a while of insisting it couldn’t be fixed (unless they changed the tyre on the side of the road!) they brought a bike so I could swap with them as they took it in to repair.

-It took about 50 minutes for someone to come (bearing in mind this is my ONLY day in Hue and I really didn’t want to waste it!
-My friends were standing around waiting too, because the didn’t want me to be left alone waiting as they explored!).
-When they arrived, they asked for money to get it fixed (they gave me a flat tired bike?!
-It was only 20,000 though, around 60p, so I gave in and gave them the money).
+This was my only day in Hue, and I really didn’t want to waste it.
+Met friends didn’t want to leave me alone either, so we ended up waiting 50 minutes for someone to arrive.
+When they arrived, they asked for money to get it fixed (they gave me a bike with a flat tyre, why should I pay?!), but it ended up only 20,000 dong, around 60p, so I gave in and gave them the money.
 They said it was in the contract that any repairs are the travellers responsibility…it would have been great to receive a contract, or even a verbal agreement that we would be responsible to fix their already broken bikes….!
+It was more the principle than the cost!

-She tried to swap my bike for hers, but I insisted we have a full tank of gas (hers was empty, and we had JUST filled ours up).
-So, she took us to a local mechanics (the whole way it seemed like she was trying to lose us, as she was weaving in and out of traffic, knowing 2 traveller bikes were trying to follow her!).
-Eventually, she siphoned the petrol from my old bike to new, and we finally got going again.
+She tried to swap my bike for hers, but I insisted we had a full tank of gas (hers was empty, and we had JUST filled ours up).
+Eventually she agreed to take us to their mechanics so that we could siphon the petrol from old to new, and on our way she definitely tried to lose us, as she weaved in and out of traffic!
+Little did she know, we knew how to ride bikes, so kept up with her the majority of the way!
+Finally, we got going again.

 Old City/Citadel/Imperial City

 This place was absolutely beautiful.
-Hue was originally the capital of Vietnam, and the Citadel was home to the King/powerful people of Vietnam.
+Hue was originally the capital of Vietnam, and the Citadel was home to the King and powerful people of Vietnam.
 Many parts were worn down to ruins, and others stood in all their glory.
-We wondered through the Citadel, and visited the gardens – absolutely stunning.
+We wondered through the Citadel, and visited the gardens – it was absolutely stunning.
 The entrance fee is 150,000, but I would certainly say it is worth it as the place is so big and there is so much to see.

 Unfortunately, we didn’t get the chance to see anywhere else in Hue, as we had spent most of the days trying to sort the bikes.
 When we got back to the bikes, a handful of locals helped fix their bike for 50,000, and I popped back to the hotel to get showered and ready for dinner.